danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

   sizes.
 * Handle-bar tape (for bicycles) can be used to make more comfortable grips.
 * This was my first time solvent-welding PVC.
-The construction feels solid and has so far not leaked, but it could have been done better.
+The construction feels solid and has so far not leaked, but I could make more secure connections given a second chance.
 I plan to discard this as a learning experience and start from scratch.
 I will use exclusively Schedule 40 (pressure-rated) pipe and fixtures.
-* I'd like to paint in the classic Super Soaker color schemes.
+* I'd like to apply paint in the classic Super Soaker color schemes.